-If you work in Disqualifying Employment, your coverage will be suspended, as explained below.
+If you work in Disqualifying Employment, our benefits will be suspended as explained below.

 Disqualifying Employment means any employment or self-employment before age 65 in an industry covered by the Plan and in the geographic area covered by the Plan.
 Disqualifying Employment can be work performed for a Union or non-Union employer, whether or not the work is performed on a construction jobsite where carpenters covered under this Plan are employed, except that Disqualifying Employment shall not include any work as a supervisor, project manager or estimator for a Contributing Employer or other employer party to a collective bargaining agreement with a local union or district council of the United Brotherhood of Carpenters, Post-retirement work as a foreman will be considered Disqualifying Employment, even if performed for a union contractor.
-However, for purposes of the Health Fund, Disqualifying Employment does not include Covered Employment -- that is, work for which Employer contributions are due to the Health Fund on your behalf -- even if it is Disqualifying Employment under the Pension Fund and results in a suspension of your pension benefit.
+Disqualifying Employment for purposes of the Health Fund does not include Covered Employment (work for which an Employer makes contributions to the Health Fund on your behalf).